Integrative-Transcriptomics/OmicsTIDE/doc/TUTORIAL.md

   <img src="../images/One.svg" />
 </p>

 Hovering the single comparisons in this tab will put color to the greyscaled graphs to allow the focus on one single pairwise comparison.
-Per default, the intersecting genes of each pairwise comparions are activated.
+Per default, the tab corresponding to the trend comparison of the intersecting genes is activated.
 The user can click on the **Non-Intersecting** tab to show the trend comparison of the non-intersecting genes.

 Once the user wants to study a given pairwise comparison in more detail, a click on the respective comparison will open a 1st level analysis tab that allows the user to interact with graph and to select sub sets of the data.